 Garlic is an important ingredient in many Spanish foods.
-It is grown all throughout the country.
+It is grown throughout the country.

 The town earned the title because of the quality of the prized purple garlic it produces.
-They call it ajo morado, often dubbed as the gourmet garlic.
+They call it ajo Morado, often dubbed as gourmet garlic.

 Overall, Spain is the number two garlic exporter in the whole world.